JeremySilverTongue/UdacityAndroidNanodegree/1-PopularMovies/README.md

 ## Great job saving and restoring the scroll position.

 There was actually a bug here.
-I was using findFirstCompletelyVisibleItemPosition(), which yeilds -1 if no item is completely visible.
+I was using findFirstCompletelyVisibleItemPosition(), which yields -1 if no item is completely visible, which means scrolling back to the start of the list.
 Switching to findFirstVisibleItemPosition fixed that issue.

 ## Consider raising your minSDK between 14-16.
 This way you use android's newer features as well as target 95% of the android user base.